JEAN CHILDS BUZGO 2018 SOLO

 Glenn works from his lovely Pipersville studio, in an idyllic country setting in Upper Bucks County.
 His luminous landscapes are classically painted and often contain a favorite person or stand of sycamore trees.
 Known for his critically acclaimed portraits and figurative work, he has painted for galleries and publications around the world for nearly 40 years.
 He has consistently won awards from the Oil Painters of America, Art Renewal Center, and the International Guild of Realism.

 We are proud to say that we also have a special guest artist, Glenn’s son Evan, who is becoming quite popular with the gallery’s clientele.

-JONATHAN MANDELLJonathan is a fine art tile artist living in Bala Cynwyd, Pennsylvania.
+Jonathan is a fine art tile and glass mosaic artist living in Bala Cynwyd, Pennsylvania.
 Mandell’s talent lies in the implementation of fundamental fine art concerns, such as perspective, color composition, and drawing into the medium of mosaic.
 Utilizing such materials as glass shards, ceramic tile, semiprecious stones, minerals, mirror, and marbles, Mandell creates wall-mounted panels, which evolve into what he calls, “tactile paintings”.

 In March of 2011 the Silverman Gallery opened its doors, fulfilling another one of Herman Silverman’s dreams, just one of many dreams and visions brought to fruition in his long and impactful life.